nf-core/configs/docs/uzh.md

 # nf-core/configs: UZH Configuration

-All nf-core pipelines have been successfully configured for use on the UZH cluster at the insert institution here.
+All nf-core pipelines have been successfully configured for use on the UZH cluster at the University of Zürich.

 To use, run the pipeline with `-profile uzh`.
 This will download and launch the [`uzh.config`](../conf/uzh.config) which has been pre-configured with a setup suitable for the UZH cluster.
 Using this profile, Nextflow will download a singularity image with all of the required software before execution of the pipeline.